 Voilà — you’ve made tallow.
 Now the real fun begins.
 Try subbing out your other cooking oils/butter for tallow and see how you feel.
 You can also get creative with tallow-based skincare formations.

-* A final note: your tallow should be stable at room temperatures, but you can refrigerate it if you’d like.
+* A final note: your tallow should be stable at room temperature, but you can refrigerate it if you’d like.

 The bottom line on beef tallow